-With the 2018 holiday season recently behind us, classic movies like A Christmas Story still reverberate in our minds.
-One of my favorite scenes in the film is the iconic bullying debacle between Ralphie and Scut Farkus.
-Scut is a portrayed as the ubiquitous tyrant of the story.
-He is bigger in stature than Ralphie, and he goes out of his way to make Ralphie’s friends feel belittled, fearful, and anxious.
-After several demeaning encounters, Ralphie tackles Scut to the ground and begins his reckoning, leaving Scut bloodied and crying.
-The movie portrays this climactic moment with Ralphie as an unlikely warrior conquering his oppressor.
+One of my favorite scenes in the classic movie A Christmas Story revolves around the iconic debacle between Ralphie and Scut Farkus.
+Within the film, Scut is a portrayed as a scheming bully.
+He is bigger in stature than Ralphie, and he goes out of his way to make Ralphie’s friends feel fearful and anxious.
+After several encounters with Scut, Ralphie tackles him to the ground and begins beating him up, leaving Scut bloodied and crying.
+The movie portrays this climactic moment with Ralphie as the hero, conquering his oppressor.

-More simply, bullying includes aggressive behaviors repeated over time with a power imbalance in favor of the aggressor.
-It is also helpful to briefly discuss bullying’s impact across the board.
-Experts like Espelage5 realize that bullying is rarely between one aggressor and one victim.
-Instead, bullying can be seen across a spectrum.
-Everybody involved is negatively influenced within physical, mental, emotional, behavioral, and social spheres.
-Bullying (including cyberbullying) can cause trauma leading to academic problems, anger, anxiety, depression, drug use, isolation, mental illness, misconduct, physical issues, poor self-esteem, and even suicide1, 5, 6, 7.
+To summarize, bullying includes hostile behaviors by one child toward another, repeated over time, where the hostile child holds power.
+It is helpful to review bullying’s impact, both on the victims and bullies.
+One expert5 realized that bullying is rarely between one aggressor and one victim.
+Instead, bullying can be seen across a range, where everybody involved is negatively influenced in physical, mental, emotional, behavioral and social ways.
+Bullying (including over the internet) can cause trauma leading to academic problems, anger, anxiety, depression, drug use, isolation, mental illness, misconduct, physical issues, poor self-esteem and even suicide1, 5, 6, 7.

-The poorest overall health outcomes are reported by those who both experience bullying as a victim and then perpetrate bullying as an aggressor, known as bully-victims4, 7.
+The poorest overall health outcomes occur to those who both receive bullying as a victim then bully kids in return.
+These children are known as bully-victims4, 7.
 It seems there is a cycle to bullying.
-Not all bullies are victims per se, but it begs an answer to one intriguing question.
-What is happening to children that precedes future bullying behaviors?
-Studies show correlates like anger, delinquency, domestic violence, emotional dysregulation, lack of positive role models, low social skills, physical abuse, poor parenting, sexual abuse, and more all lead to an increased likelihood of bullying8, 9, 10, 11, 12.
+Not all bullies are victims per se, but it leads to an intriguing question.
+What is happening to children that causes future bullying behaviors?
+Studies show that anger, delinquency, domestic violence, inability to control emotion, lack of positive role models, low social skills, physical abuse, poor parenting and sexual abuse all lead to an increased likelihood of that a child will act like a bully8, 9, 10, 11, 12.

-What can you do to help?
-UNICEF’s13 #ENDviolence campaign provides expert research on this topic.
-Also, the USDHH’s7 Stop Bullying website is a wonderful resource.
-It provides every day, pragmatic ways to squash bullying.
-For parents, this might include joining parent-teacher associations or participating in safety planning committees.
-Staying connected to your children’s needs and using positive parenting skills are very effective.
-For teachers, creating a safe place for both bullies and victims to resolve problems is key.
-Establishing clear expectations around violence and following through with them is also important.
-For children, speaking up when bullying occurs could reduce traumatic effects.
-This is best done by finding trusted adults in which to confide.
+UNICEF’s13 #ENDviolence campaign has great options.
+Also, the U.S. government’s Stop Bullying7 website is a wonderful resource.
+It provides practical ways to squash bullying.
+For parents, we recommend joining parent-teacher associations, participating in safety planning committees, staying connected to your child’s needs and using positive parenting skills.
+For teachers, we encourage creating a safe place for both bullies and victims to resolve problems.
+Establish clear expectations around violence and following through with them.
+For children, we recommend speaking up when they see bullying to reduce its traumatic effects.
+This is best done by finding trusted adults and telling them immediately.

-In summary, although we love A Christmas Story and its cinematic adventure, it might be time for us to give up outdated notions of bullying.
-If we collaboratively join hands to reduce the trauma experienced by our children, we might correct and even prevent bullying.
-It could create a more wonderful tomorrow for all!
+In ending, although we love A Christmas Story, it might be time for us to give up outdated views of bullying.
+If we work together to understand and reduce bullying before it happens, we might see its negative impacts go down.
+It could create a more wonderful tomorrow for all.